EPIX, Inc. Home Page

 rect.right++; rect.bottom++; // inclusive->exclusive

-SetStretchBltMode(hDC,STRETCH_DELETESCANS); // set window modes
+SetStretchBltMode(hDC,STRETCH_DELETESCANS); // set window display modes

 pxd_doSnap(0x1, 1, 0); // snap image into buffer 1